rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `has_ceiling_fan` (bool): Indicator for whether a ceiling fan is in the unit.
 This simulation feature only takes on two values, one of which is `None`, so we decided to code it as an indicator.

-Clothes Dryer: *Note in ResStock 2024, the usage portion of this feature is split into a new variable.*
+Clothes Dryer:

 `clothes_dryer_fuel` (str): Fuel type of the clothes dryer.
-This simulation feature contains presence, fuel and usage percentage, but we just extract fuel and presence since usage percentage for appliances is completely determined by “Usage Level”.

-Clothes Washer: *Note in ResStock 2024, the usage portion of this feature is split into a new variable.*

-`clothes_washer_efficiency` (str): Fuel type of the clothes washer.
-This simulation feature includes presence, efficiency, and usage percentage, but we just extract the efficiency and presence to create a 3 level category, since usage percentage for appliances is completely determined by “Usage Level”.

-Cooking Range: *Note in ResStock 2024, the usage portion of this feature is split into a new variable.*
+Clothes Washer:

+`clothes_washer_efficiency` (str): Type of the clothes washer (i.e, 'EnergyStar', 'Standard', or 'None')

+Cooking Range:

-`cooking_range_fuel` (str): Fuel type of the cooking range.
-This simulation feature includes both fuel and usage percentage, but we just extract fuel since usage percentage for appliances is completely determined by “Usage Level”.
+`cooking_range_fuel` (str): Fuel type of the cooking range, where both "Electric Induction" and  "Electric Resistance" are mapped to "Electricity".

+`has_induction_range` (bool) : Indicator for whether or not the range is induction.

 Cooling Setpoint: